PPP Laws, Policies, and Guidance

 Proposed Country Operational Plans (COPs) for bilateral resources are submitted by U.S. Embassies in-country every year, excluding procurement-sensitive funding information for awards that have not yet been made.
 PEPFAR Fiscal Year 2014 COP Guidance includes overarching guidance on the development and implementation of PPPs in-country.

 In addition, the Technical Considerations Provided by PEPFAR Technical Working Groups for FY 2014 provides more in-depth factors to consider when engaging with the private sector.

 In addition, USAID’s Global Development Alliance Annual Program Statement, which invites organizations to submit proposals for public-private partnerships, has additional guidance on PPPs.

-In 2009, the CDC issued a Funding Opportunity Announcement (FOA) for the purpose of funding recipients to manage and administer PPPs under in PEPFAR countries.
-The FOA outlines the expected activities in the management and administration of PPPs developed by the USG in PEPFAR countries.
+In 2014, the CDC Division of Global HIV/AIDS and TB (DGHT) awarded a five-year cooperative agreement to Cardno Emerging Markets under Funding Opportunity Announcement (FOA) GH15-1539, “Public-Private Partnerships in PEPFAR Countries under the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).”
+The purpose of this FOA is to provide funding to an entity to manage and administer global and country-led public-private partnerships (PPPs) under PEPFAR.
+The FOA outlines the expected activities in the management and administration of PPPs developed by the U.S. government in PEPFAR countries.